 - It offers a range of features and tools for project management, task management, and team collaboration.

-- Monday supports mind-mapping templates which connect different ideas and helps teams visualize how they can complement each other.
+- Monday supports mind-mapping templates that connect different ideas and help teams visualize how they can complement each other.

 - It integrates with other productivity tools such as Dropbox, Google Calendar, OneDrive, etc.